← Back to AI Xens Home

 • Consultation Information: AI readiness assessment data, strategic planning information, implementation requirements

-Acknowledgment: By using our Services, you acknowledge that we will use the information you have provided as the basis for all communications and service delivery, and that maintaining accurate information is essential for the proper functioning of our professional relationship.
+Acknowledgment: By using our Services, you acknowledge that we will use the information you have provided as the basis for all communications and service delivery.

 4. How We Use and Disclose Personal Information